AI45Lab/ADCE/README.md

 # DiD-based-Causal-Mediation-Framework
-Just Surface Structures Learners?
+Core for the Paper: Just Surface Structures Learners?
 A Causal Reassessment of LLMs' Comprehension Abilities